-Dosage is based on your condition and response to therapy.
-Use this medication regularly in order to get the most benefit from it.
-To help you remember, use it at the same time each day.
+The dosage is based on your condition and response to treatment.
+Use this medication regularly to get the most benefit from it.
 Do not change your dose or stop using this medication without talking with your doctor.

 Additional Copaxone Information